automl/amltk/CONTRIBUTING.md

 fork such that we can actively contribute to their contribution and utilize a collaborative approach.
 This will also help prevent staling contributions.

-In the event of any indivdual who makes personal attacks or derogative comments, please maintain decorum, respond nicely, and if issues persist, then inform the user they will be blocked.
+In the event of any individual who makes personal attacks or derogative comments, please maintain decorum, respond nicely, and if issues persist, then inform the user they will be blocked.